PostHog/posthog.com/contents/docs/self-host/deploy/troubleshooting.md

 While deleting the namespace, if your Helm release uses `clickhouse.enabled: true` you might end up in the operation being indefinitely stuck.

-This is a [documented behavior](https://github.com/Altinity/clickhouse-operator/issues/1043) of the `clickhouse-operator` finalizer.
+This is a [known behavior](https://github.com/Altinity/clickhouse-operator/issues/1043) of the `clickhouse-operator` finalizer.
 Workaround:

 * patch CHI removing the finalizer: `kubectl patch chi posthog -n posthog -p '{"metadata":{"finalizers":null}}' --type=merge`